How Adyen Is Simultaneously Disrupting Banks And The Payments Industry (OTCMKTS:ADYEY)

 Business model

-Adyen is a global payments platform, integrating the full payments slack - gateway, risk management, processing, acquiring and settlement.
+Adyen is a global payments platform, integrating the full payments stack - gateway, risk management, processing, acquiring and settlement.
 Its platform is primarily utilised by large enterprises who have complex payment needs.
 In other words, Adyen's global payment platform acts as a payment gateway and payment service provider, while offering risk management and local acquiring solutions.
 Clearly, this platform is of immense value to large merchants who provide goods or services throughout the world, where different payment methods are accustomed.

 (Source: Company IR)